kt-actions/has-changes-since-last-success/README.md

 # has-changes-since-last-success

-Action to determine if there are changes in the provided paths since the last successful workflow run.
+Action to determine if there are changes in the provided paths since the last successful current workflow run.
 Supports only `push` and `pull_request` events.

 Inputs: